Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Thoughts are *powerful,"* Daniel answered.
 "When you teach a man what to think and how to think, you tell him who he is.
 If we... it would be something like a Taking.
 But worse, because what we would be Taking is *who you are."*

 Yan grimaced at that.
-He’d privately confessed to Jooyun in deep detail, told exactly what had transpired between Tarek’s late Singer and himself, and it was…not a happy thing.
-Necessary, because Taking-Magic *had* to be repaid many hands over lest it burn out of control, but…
+He’d privately confessed to Jooyun in deep detail, told exactly what had transpired between Tarek’s late Singer and himself, and it was... not a happy thing.
+Necessary, because Taking-Magic *had* to be repaid many hands over lest it burn out of control, but...

 But he still slept uncomfortably, most nights.
 Especially now when he thought about the sky-person’s expression.
 Jooyun hadn’t seemed disappointed or disapproving or... anything.
 He’d simply listened solemnly, and given his word to keep the matter a secret.

 Yan still wasn’t sure *why* he’d told the *‘alien’* those things.
 He’d simply... needed to.
 As though his skull might crack if he didn’t.
-He felt better for it, but something was…missing, now.
+He felt better for it, but something was... missing, now.
 Missing between himself and Jooyun, maybe never to come back.
 He’d needed to get the thoughts out of his head, but the Gods always Took something in return for a healing like that.

 "So...
-If we go the long way…" Vemik mused, oblivious to his Given-Man’s thoughts, "...It will be our children’s children’s children of some far tomorrow who will know your secrets... but they will still be...*us?"*
+If we go the long way..."
+Vemik mused, oblivious to his Given-Man’s thoughts, "...It will be our children’s children’s children of some far tomorrow who will know your secrets... but they will still be...*us?"*

 "Yes.
 They will know *your* gods, and *your* songs, not ours.
 They will be *your* children in their heads, not ours.
 That’s the important part."
 Dan finished his ‘honey tea’ and put the pottery down.
 "Besides.
 Maybe you will find these things faster than we did.
 Maybe it won’t be such a long path for you.
 Maybe we have made it shorter by being here.
 Or maybe not."
 He shrugged and said sorry with his face.
 "We have never done this before either."

 Daar grumbled and threw his bit in.
 "My Clan have seen other Sky-Tribes who took the short way," he said.
 As always, there were a few around the fire who eyed him warily, still not sure what to make of him.
 After all, he *was* bigger than almost all of the Given-Men.
 "There are two.
 The Allebenellin, and the Versa Volc.
 They are... not respected."

 "That’s putting it mildly," Shyow muttered.
 She blinked when everybody turned to look at her, as if she hadn’t thought they would hear her. "...He’s right, though.
-The Allebenellin, they were…A very old Sky-Tribe called the OmoAru made them smart the easy way because they didn’t want to do their own work any more.
+The Allebenellin, they were...
+A very old Sky-Tribe called the OmoAru made them smart the easy way because they didn’t want to do their own work any more.
 But they, um...
 The Allebenellin didn’t have their own stories to help.
 They’re cruel, and stupid, and they don’t *choose* like People should.
 Not like we do."

-"…And the others?"
+"...And the others?"

 "The Versa Volc?
 They’re not cruel.
 But they’re not wise, either.
 And they know it, and stick to themselves."